dipsylala/streamdeck-big-clock/README.md

 To create a large digital clock display across multiple Stream Deck buttons, you can arrange them in various layouts:

-However, because you're able to set the layout how you want you could have them however you want, depending on the size of your deck.
+However, because you're able to set the layout how you want you could have them anywhere, depending on the size of your deck.

 ### Basic 8-Button Layout (HH:MM:SS)
 Arrange buttons in a 8x1 grid: